woonsanko/hippo-davstore-demo/README.md

 The above command will start WebDAV server at port 8888 [http://localhost:8888](http://localhost:8888) with the root directory at ```wsgidav/davshare```.

-## Using an SFTP server instead of WebDAV server
+## Option 2: Using an SFTP server instead of WebDAV server

 Open [pom.xml](pom.xml), and comment out the first ```<repo.config>``` element and uncomment the second one instead: